 WMST 220.
-Introduction to Feminist Theory in Practice.
+Feminist Thought and Action.
 1 Credit.

 Explore the broad range of work that lays the intellectual and theoretical groundwork for contemporary feminist theory and politics, while providing student opportunities to experience such work critically through service learning experiences in the community.
 Prerequisite: WMST 150 or permission of the instructor.